It is easy to make a book for a gift that you will be proud to share.

-The price per copy is normally calculated on the page count.
+The price per copy is generally calculated on the page count.

 Generally, a paperback can be ready within a few business days, but hardcover books might take a little longer.

-This means that the format and layout are correct for the book size.
-Very often there are templates you can use when you format your book to make this easier.
+It means that the format and layout are correct for the book size.
+Very often, there are templates you can use when you format your book to make this easier.